wortell-smart-learning/Synapse-Pipelines-Training/Lab10/LabInstructions10.md

 ## First step: A Simple Data Flow

-In this lab, we will experience the Data Flow functionality of Azure Data Factory ourselves.
+In this lab, we will experience the Data Flow functionality of Synapse Pipelines ourselves.
 The main goal is to get a good understanding of all the components surrounding the Data Flow.

 * Create a first new Data Flow:
   * Source: the `Product.parquet` file on your Data Lake